 The sixth part of this instructional is the first of the top position volumes.
 In it, Danaher switches his attention to the top position armbar.
 After the bottom none, this is the second major arm baring position in Jiu-Jitsu.
 What should you really pay attention to in this volume?
 Well, the second chapter about the ratchet concept is a great one to start with.

 There’s another law of armbars here in the form of the elbow and shoulder line.
 Along with the head and hips rule, this is an unbreakable iron principle.
 It makes the top position armbar make sense even before John demonstrates it entirely.
-The mount setup follows, which is one of the best ways to get a control armbar.
+The mounting setup follows, which is one of the best ways to get a control armbar.
 Plenty of details here, but one stands out above all others – the shoulder wedge.
 You might remember Gordon Ryan doing it at EBI 14.
 To wrap the volume up, John goes over everything again, helping you put everything together.

 DVD 7 – Armbar Variations From Mount And Side Control